joey04/xulBlock-Advanced/README.md

 xBA's SQLite database is located in your profile base directory, not uBO's sub-directory.
 The  filename is the same.

 ## How to Install it
-If you have uBO installed, either disable or remove it before installing xBA. *Do not* run uBO and xBA at the same time because strange things may happen.
+If you have uBO installed, either disable or remove it before installing xBA.
+Don't run uBO and xBA at the same time because strange things may happen.
 (Likewise, disable AdBlock Plus or any other blocker extension.
 Only use one blocker at a time.)

 Download the `xulBlock-Advanced.xpi` file from the [Releases page](https://github.com/joey04/xulBlock-Advanced/releases).
 Then drag the xpi file into the browser window.
 The install dialog should appear.
 If that's not working, open the `about:addons` page (Tools->Add-ons) then drag it into that window.